-The other students listen and can ask some follow-up questions.
+- The other students listen and can ask some follow-up questions.
 The way that you do this can depend on the size and level of the students in your class.

 If you like the show and tell ESL activity, then you’re going to love this book, 39 No-Prep/Low-Prep ESL Speaking Activities: For Teenagers and Adults.
 There are almost 40 top-quality ESL speaking activities for teenagers and adults.

 The best part about them is that they’re extremely easy on the prep time.
 You can pull the book out a few minutes before your next class, and find an ESL speaking activity or game that you can use.

 Save time, and make your conversation classes fun, engaging, and interesting.
 The best part is that your students will be having a great time speaking English.

 You can get the book on Amazon.
 It’s available in both print and digital formats.
 The (very cheap!) digital copy can be read on any device by downloading the free Kindle reading app.
 39 fun ESL speaking activities at your fingertips wherever you go?
 Love it!
 We’re sure you will too.

 Check out this book filled with engaging English speaking activities for yourself on Amazon, but only if you want a serious dose of ESL awesome in your life.

 Have your Say about Show and Tell

 What are your thoughts about this ESL speaking activity?
 Leave a comment below and let us know.
 Have you tried it out in your English classes?
 How did it go?
 We’d love to hear from you.